• Skip to main content

 When I got my latest issue of Bon Appétit and read about their method of roasting ginger, I had to give it a try.
 It sounded kind of weird, but it also kind of made sense.
 What slow roasting did was give the ginger a soft texture, mellowed out it spiciness, and infused a rich and nutty flavor that worked like magic in a soup (although I’m sure there’s lots more ways it can be used).
 BA suggested grinding up the roasted ginger skin and all, but I peeled it away because it was easy enough, and cut away any tough ends before pureeing it into a smooth paste.
 I then froze that puree into tablespoon-sized portions for later.
 Why not?

 Adding it to a simple coconut soup gave it a super rich and complex flavor, without an overwhelming taste of ginger.
 I added in king oyster mushroom scallops and some carrots and cilantro, but would have been equally fine with drinking this plain as a broth.
+It is also delicious as a vegan ramen broth!
 It’s buttery, rich, smoky and nutty … and something we’ll be making often!
+Add some noodles, and this would be an amazing homemade vegan ramen recipe!

 Print